Grand Lodge of North Carolina: Rechartering of the Grand Lodge

 All other working North Carolina lodges were at the Tarborough convention with the exception of Saint John's in Wilmington.
 This convention rechartered the Grand Lodge of Ancient, Free and Accepted Masons of North Carolina on 12 Dec 1787.
 Montfort's Cabin Point Lodge No. 7 went on to become a founding Lodge of the Grand Lodge of Virginia, being rechartered as No. 8 on their roll.

 Over the next several years, member lodges were re-warranted to bring their charters in amity.
 Minutes are not clear why, but may suggest masonic landmark differences from the Ancients and Moderns schism or incongruent charters from other grand jurisdictions.

 Union Lodge became Phoenix Lodge, Blandford-Bute became Johnston-Caswell, Old Cone was re-chartered, but kept their name, Dornoch was rechartered with the same name, and Royal William became American George Lodge.

 Logistics out of the way, in 1791 the Grand Lodge focused on precedence for numbering purposes.
 Saint John's in Wilmington, now able to show its true charter date, proved to be working longer than Royal White Hart and Saint John's in New Bern by one year.
 It was given No. 1 and joined the convention.
 Montfort's remaining lodges were organized in order after that, and then Phoenix, Old Cone, and Johnston-Caswell.
 Dornoch Lodge became extinct before this renumbering and therefore was not given a new number.
 It's also possible that its membership joined an adjacent lodge instead of continuing.

-Shortly after it's founding, the new by-laws were established and signed by a delegate from each lodge.
+Shortly after its founding, the new by-laws were established and signed by a delegate from each lodge.
 In 1797 the Grand Lodge was incorporated by act of the General Assembly of North Carolina.